-Please note that every homework assignment will count towards your grade.
+Please note that every homework assignment will count towards your final grade.
+Attendance and homeworks are mandatory, so unexcused absences and late/unsubmitted homeworks will affect your grade in the class.
 There are no tests or quizzes planned for this class.
-Grades for this course will not be curved or scaled.
+The final grades for this course will not be curved or scaled.